The peer to peer marketplace for luxury designer fashion

 The emails and feature on both web and IOS allowed users to complete a few simple tasks and gave timely instructions during the selling process.

 I took the time to better understand Sales Management by doing an audit on each of our platforms.
 I found a substantial amount of mismatching content, terminology differed from platform to platform, shipping options were incorrect, and information shown on our emails + website was missing on IOS.

-I was constrained by the flow already in place for the different states below.
-My new system needed to function apply the same rules.
-Although, I was given the opportunity to optimize how interactions would work while moving between these states.
+I was constrained by the selling process already in place for the different states below.
+My new system needed to function with the same rules.
+Although, I was given the opportunity to optimize the experience for IOS and Android.

-Yayy a someone just purchased your item!
-Now you need to confirm or cancel your sale within a 3 day window.
-We’ll help you send over a thank you note with your confirmation, buyers love the kind words.
-If the sale is not confirmed within the window the sale is auto-canceled and the buyer is sad.
+In this stage, the seller needs to confirm or cancel their sale within a 3 day window.
+If the sale is not confirmed within the window the sale is auto-canceled.

-The second we’ve detected that your item is on it’s way to the buyer your sale is confirmed!
-Yaaay!
-We’ll keep you updated about where the item is, when it’s been delivered and when your earnings will be released.
-We may need hold onto your earnings for 4 to 21 days after the item has been delivered but we’ll keep you updated and notify you when you’re able to withdraw your cash or spend your earnings on Tradesy.
+The second we’ve detected that the item is on it’s way to the buyer the sale is confirmed.
+We’ll keep the seller updated about where the item is, when it’s been delivered and when their earnings will be released.

-Oh no. Something went wrong.
-You may have had to cancel your sale at some point or it might have been auto canceled due to not confirming or not shipping on time.
+Something went wrong.
+The seller may have had to cancel the sale at some point or it might have been auto canceled due to not confirming or not shipping on time.

-It’s okay, we understand that in some cases the buyer might have contacted you asking to cancel the sale, you may have forgotten about the listing or you might just be too in love with your bag to let it go.
-No matter the reason, we’ll be collecting your feedback, trying to understand your perspective, and taking this as a learning opportunity to improve our selling experience.
+In some cases the buyer might have contacted the seller asking to cancel the sale, they may have forgotten about the listing or might have just be too in love with their bag to let it go.
+No matter the reason, we’ll be collecting feedback, trying to understand the seller perspective, and taking this as a learning opportunity to improve our selling experience.